 There are few songs more associated with the Vietnam conflict than this sarcastic sing-along, one of the Top 10 Songs About War.
 Country Joe McDonald wrote it in 1965, but Vanguard Records refused to release it on his band’s debut album.
 Apparently, in the course of two years, public opinion on the war had changed drastically enough for the label to acquiesce.
 Although it was never a big hit, the folksy tune was popular enough that when Country Joe performed the song solo at Woodstock, he got the whole crowd to sing along.

-The Boss has written about the folks in our armed services a fair amount, especially those who served in Vietnam (‘Born in the U.S.A.,’ ‘Shut Out the Light’) and Iraq (‘Gypsy Biker,’ ‘Last to Die’).
-More often than not, these songs are focused on the aftermath, but in ‘Devils & Dust’ he puts us right there on the Middle Eastern battlefield.
+Bruce Springsteen has written about the folks in our armed services a fair amount, especially those who served in Vietnam ("Born in the U.S.A.," "Shut Out the Light") and Iraq ("Gypsy Biker," "Last to Die").
+More often than not, these songs are focused on the aftermath, but in "Devils & Dust," he puts us right there on the Middle Eastern battlefield.
 Springsteen views war not as a battle between armies, but a battle within oneself between fear and faith.
 “What if what you do to survive kills the things you love?” he asks.